Roy Orbison: Death

 Orbison performed at the Front Row Theater in Highland Heights, Ohio, on December 4, 1988.
 Exhausted, he returned to his home in Hendersonville to rest for several days before flying again to London to film two more videos for the Traveling Wilburys.
-He was also booked in to tour the U.S. and Europe in the following year.
+He was also booked to tour the U.S. and Europe in the following year.

-On December 6, 1988, he spent the day buying parts for model airplanes with his bus driver and friend Benny Birchfield and ate supper at Birchfield's home in Hendersonville (Birchfield was married to country star Jean Shepard).
+On December 6, he spent the day purchasing parts for model airplanes with his bus driver and friend Benny Birchfield and ate supper at Birchfield's home in Hendersonville (Birchfield was married to country star Jean Shepard).
 After the meal, Orbison went to his mother's house and chatted with his son Wesley.
 He went to the bathroom, but did not return for 30 minutes.
-He was found collapsed on the bathroom floor and was rushed to the hospital by ambulance, where he died of a heart attack at the age of 52.
+He was found collapsed on the bathroom floor and rushed to the hospital by ambulance, where he died of a heart attack at the age of 52.

 A public memorial attended by friends, family, and fans was organized by friend Jean Shepard and held at the College Heights Baptist Church in Gallatin, Tennessee, on December 11.
 In Los Angeles, Barbara Orbison organized a "Celebration of Life" attended by friends and celebrities at the Wiltern Theatre on December 13.
 Orbison's body was buried at Westwood Village Memorial Park Cemetery in an unmarked grave.

 Posthumous career

 Orbison's posthumous album Mystery Girl was released by Virgin Records on January 31, 1989 and became the highest-selling album of his career.
-The biggest hit from Mystery Girl was "You Got It", written with Lynne and Tom Petty.
-"You Got It" rose to number 9 in the US and number three in the UK.
+The biggest hit from Mystery Girl was "You Got It", written with Jeff Lynne and Tom Petty.
+"You Got It" rose to No. 9 in the US and No. 3 in the UK.
 The song earned Orbison a posthumous Grammy Award nomination.
 According to Rolling Stone, "Mystery Girl cloaks the epic sweep and grandeur of his classic sound in meticulous, modern production—the album encapsulates everything that made Orbison great, and for that reason it makes a fitting valedictory."

 Traveling Wilburys Vol. 1 spent 53 weeks on the US charts, peaking at number three.
 It reached number one in Australia and number 16 in the UK.
 The album won a Grammy for Best Rock Performance by a Duo or Group.
 Rolling Stone included it in the top 100 albums of the decade.

 On April 8, 1989, Orbison became the first deceased musician since Elvis Presley to have two albums in the US top five at the same time, with Traveling Wilburys Vol. 1 at number four and his own Mystery Girl at number five.
 In the United Kingdom, he achieved even greater posthumous success, with two solo albums in the top three on February 11, 1989 (Mystery Girl was number two and the compilation The Legendary Roy Orbison was number three).